JoeyDeVries/Cell/README.md

 2. Material pipeline; configure render state in materials, together with shader, uniform configuration and samplers used.
 	1. Allow for easy access of materials and storage; include set of default materials (default material, glass material etc.)
 5. Flexible Framebuffer configuration utility:
-	1. Including CubeMap use and generation (reflection probes, point shadow-maps)
 	2. Post-processing.
 6. Create Render Buffer, draw commands encapsulated in push to render buffer w/ relevant state:
 	2. Collect all render commands and seperate by pass.